Unrecognized

 Mixed breed dogs take on the looks and maintenance needs of either or both of their parent breed.
 In this case, the Lab pointer mix is a mix of the Labrador Retriever and the Pointer.

-They can be identified as medium-sized dogs with long muscular legs, broad floppy ears, round dark eyes, and short coat.
+They can be identified as medium-sized dogs with long muscular legs, broad floppy ears, round dark eyes and a short coat.

 They should only be brushed occasionally and more frequently during the shedding season, usually in warm weather.
 Use a deshedder brush during this time.
 Brushing will get rid of loose hair and any debris that may have been built up.